 Suppose you have a family business that needs to be divided in the divorce or other significant financial assets that are part of your community estate.
 In that case, these can be factors that increase the length and cost of your divorce will increase.
 Assets like a business need to be valued, and then a plan will need to be developed between you and your spouse on how you would like to divide the asset.
 The same can be said for debts.

 The other category that more expensive divorces tend to fall into involves difficult opposing spouses or difficult opposing attorneys.
-These are things that you and your attorney have little to no control over.
+You and your attorney have little to no control over these things.
 It is not uncommon for challenging people to be attracted to one another.
 Don't be surprised if your spouse hires an attorney who likes to fight if she wants to fight.

 A fire, it is said, needs oxygen to stay aflame.
 In the context of a divorce case, this same concept holds.
 Your spouse and their attorney may want to fight tooth and nail with you.
 That desire to fight may be justified, or it may not be.
 However, if you go about your business, have your attorney advocate for you, but not engage in the fighting with your spouse, you have a better opportunity to decrease fighting and decrease costs associated with your case.